acjwong/game_cs174/README.md

 All SQL scripts are located under game_cs174/SQL/
 All screen shots are located under game_cs174/Assignment_3_Screen_Shots/

+Assignment 6
+	Assignment Notes
+		- Same as Assignment 5
+		- Popup screen that annoys user will appear on login page
+		- Go to the Game screen and you will see the jquery theme widgets used

 Assignment 5

 	Assignment Notes
-		Same as Assignment 4
+		- Same as Assignment 4

 	Instructions
-		Go to High scores page and look at db_highscores.php (uses ORM)
+		- Go to High scores page and look at db_highscores.php (uses ORM)

 Assignment 4